 - The global natural fiber composites market is witnessing the highest demand in the wood fiber segment because of its enhanced strength-to-weight properties, low cost, and prevalence.
 Wood fibers, which may contain elements of pine, oak, and bamboo, offer superior mechanical performance, have a lower environmental impact and are renewable making them suitable in automotive panels, furniture, and building construction.
 In 2025, the BASF SE incorporated pine fiber-reinforced composites in some components of their new EV models to ensure that it reduced weight and enhanced efficiency in energy use.

-- Also, the wood fibers can be easier to combine with many bio-based and thermoplastic resins, whereas processability and structural integrity were improved.
+- Also, the wood fibers can be easier to combine with many bio-based and thermoplastic resins, whereas processability and structural integrity were improved, including polymer systems aligned with the bioplastics.
 Their natural abundance in the Asia Pacific and Europe also enables large-scale adoption.
 These developments are seeing manufacturers invest in sustainable and high-performance composites to be used across industries and with consumers as more regulations become environmental-based and the world demands greener materials.

 North America Leads Demand for Natural Fiber Composites Due to Automotive and Construction Applications